ezEngine/docs-src/pages/docs/tools/player.md

 ## Common Application Features

-Since ezPlayer is built on the [application (TODO)](../runtime/application/application.md) framework, it provides a set of useful features common to all EZ applications.
+Since ezPlayer is built on the [application](../runtime/application/application.md) framework, it provides a set of useful features common to all EZ applications.

 See [this page](../runtime/application/common-application-features.md) for details.